alelodato/The-Football-Academy/README.md

 * The font "Bebas Neue" is a font that i think looks great for headlines,therefore i used it for the logo of the academy and all the page and section titles,sans-serif,in uppercase and with letter-spacing;

-* The font "Urbanist" is the font i used for the pages paragraphs,which are in unppercase,as tried to keep the content as minimal as possible,but due the importance of the informations they contain,i wanted to give them a better visual impact;
+* The font "Urbanist" is the font i used for the pages paragraphs,which are in uppercase,as tried to keep the content as minimal as possible,but due the importance of the informations they contain,i wanted to give them a better visual impact;
 The navbar menu instead is in lowercase, as it shaped nice and has lovely clean lines.

 ### IMAGERY AND VIDEOS